ctu-mrs/ctu-mrs.github.io/docs/hardware/px4_configuration.md

 [![](fig/PB_no_cables.jpg "Power board without cables")](fig/PB_no_cables.jpg) | [![](fig/PB_with_cables.jpg "Power board with cables attached")](fig/PB_with_cables.jpg)

-- Install Pixhawk into the drone frame and connect the power cables from the distribution board to the `POWER1` and `POWER2` slots.
+- Install the Pixhawk into the drone frame and connect the power cables from the distribution board to the `POWER1` and `POWER2` slots.
 - Connect the ESC signal cable to the `I/O PWM OUT` port.
 - Connect the RC receiver.
 At MRS we use an OPTIMA SL reciver with SBUS output, so it is connected to the `DSM/SBUS RC` port.
 - Connect the onboard computer to the `TELEM2` port.
 This is a UART port which ensures communication between the Pixhawk and the onboard computer.
 We use an FTDI serial to USB converter to connect the Pixhawk with the onboard computer.